lab596/civiform/Getting-started.md

 # Running a local server

+To check out the current state of the CiviForm app, follow these steps.

 1. To run the application, navigate to the top-level `civiform` directory and run the following:

        bin/run-dev